Loram Maintenance of Way: Corporate history

 Loram began grinding rails in the 1970s.
 High rates of speed, traffic, and weight can damage rails.
 The burrs and cracks created can damage train wheels, slow traffic, and cause rails to degrade faster.
 Grinding rails in place helps to avoid these problems and lengthen rail life.
 While Speno had its crews living on its grinding trains, Loram did not.
 Its crews lived off-site while working, which meant Loram grinding vehicles were shorter and less complicated.
 Grinding carries with it a significant risk of fire, as sparks from the grinding process can ignite nearby vegetation.
 Loram's first grinders carried a caboose equipped with extensive firefighting equipment, and its crews were trained firefighters.
 The company later introduced an automatic firefighting system to its grinding vehicles, which eliminated the need for the firefighting caboose.
 About 1986, Loram introduced the SX-16, which could grind railroad switches (including switch points, frogs, and wing rails) as well as track.
 By 1992, Loram had more than a dozen grinders in operation in the United States.
-In the late 1990s, working with KLD Labs, Loram developed the VISion Transverse Analyzer (VISTA), a computer guided grinding system.
+In the early 1990's the VISTA system was created by Dr. Robert Monson and Darwin Isdahl in collaboration with VSI in Minneapolis (US patent 5,140,776).
+In the late 1990s, working with KLD Labs, Loram enhanced the VISion Transverse Analyzer (VISTA), a computer guided grinding system.
 The VISTA system employs lasers to identify the rail profile and any defects.
 The computer then chooses an optimal solution, and guides the vehicle as it grinds the rail to this profile.
 The system is captures removed metal and places it into a waste storage compartment rather than leaving it on the track.
 In the mid 2000s, Loram introduced the RG400 rail grinder, which doubled efficiency to roughly 60 mi per day, was lower-emission, and had markedly improved safety features.
 A variation of this vehicle, the RGI series railgrinder, was developed specifically for the international market and has been sold in Colombia, India, Mexico, and in Scandinavia.

 About 1987, Loram introduced the Badger ditch digging vehicle.
 This machine, which rides on railroad rails, can reach up to 18 ft to either side and dig a drainage ditch up to 4 ft deep and 30 to 54 in wide.